select survey

 This adds HaulWgt to the HH table, containing the total estimated biomass by haul.
 To standardize abundance and biomass by swept area, a swept-area estimate can be added to each haul:

 This adds swept-area estimates to the HH table based on haul distance and gear width information.
-When gear information is missing, values are imputed automatically (see ?add_swept_area_simple).
-Abundance per unit effort and biomass per unit effort can then be calculated by dividing haul-level totals by swept area:
+When gear information is missing, values are imputed automatically (see ?add_swept_area).
+Abundance per unit effort and biomass per unit effort can then be calculated by dividing haul-level totals by swept area (in km2):

 # abundance per km2